f5devcentral/f5-digital-customer-engagement-center/solutions/delivery/application_delivery_controller/nginx/nginx-for-azure/README.md

 ```

 ## Monitor and Metrics
-This demo automatically associates the managed identity (supplied by user) to the N4A deployment and enables diagnostics.
+This demo automatically associates a managed identity to the N4A deployment and enables diagnostics.
 N4A will publish application telemetry data to Azure Monitor, and you can review/analyze/alert on those metrics.
 See [Enable NGINX for Azure Monitoring](https://docs.nginx.com/nginx-for-azure/monitoring/enable-monitoring/) for more info.

 ![N4A Azure Monitor Metrics Explorer](./images/n4a-metrics-explorer.png)